smartinternz02/SI-GuidedProject-713587-1706534927/README.md

 Once the Login credentials are validated, the user will enter the amazon home page and the end user can select an item from the category and input a search item and click on the magnifier button.

-To accomplish this, we have to complete all the activities listed below:
+To accomplish this, I completed all the activities listed below:

-Define problem/ Problem understanding
+1. Define problem/ Problem understanding

 Specify the business problem

 Business impact

- Test case Preparation
+2.Test case Preparation

 Analyze requirements